Let’s start with what is a Pueblo Magico?

 5. Almealco de Bonfil

 This little town is more of a drive, but still worth visiting.
 Almealco is 1.5 hours from Queretaro surrounded by corn fields and grazing sheep.
 It’s one of the oldest towns in the state of Queretaro having been established in 1538.
 Once an important timber supplier to the French and Spanish, it’s been through battles and an influenza epidemic that almost wiped out the population.
 Today it’s known as the municipality that created the Maria dolls, a program to help boost the town’s economy started by Diego Rivera’s daughter, Guadalupe.
 Twenty minutes away just over the state border with the State of Mexico is Cascadas de la Concepcion, a spectacular waterfall worth a detour.
+Check out our post on Almealco, a Pueblo Magico of Waterfalls and Maria Dolls.

 Bonus: San Miguel de Allende

 San Miguel de Allende is no longer a pueblo magico as it has been elevated to a UNESCO World Heritage Site, but it’s still worth mentioning because it’s only an hour from Queretaro.
 Best known as an artist community and expat haven, San Miguel de Allende has historical significance.
 An important trade post even before the Spanish arrived, it’s also the birthplace of Ignacio Allende y Unzaga, a Spanish captain who sympathized with the Mexican Independence movement and who the town is named after.
 San Miguel has a festival almost every weekend, so it’s worth spending a few extra days enjoying the historical sites during the day and festivities at night.
 Travel & Leisure readers voted San Miguel de Allende the Best City in the World for two years in a row.
+Check out our post on Artistic Expressions in San Miguel de Allende.

 Like this post?
 Save it to Pinterest!